IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Try adding sinusoidal activation functions
 - Can try reducing size of network too.
 Maybe 1 - 2 layers.
 Decrease number of nodes.
 - Set x from -2pi to 2pi.
 Plot predicted driving_force against x.
 - Scaling only ends at NN level.
+For the sake of better performance in updating weights.
+But does not affect ACTUAL prediction of x and x_dot.
 In rest of ODE no scaling occurs.
 So attempt to implement scaling for x_dot in MSE.
 To do this must seperate x and x_dot in MSE calculation.
 - After predicted accurately, implement second equation in theta. driving_force now depends on both theta and x.